We all face that moment when we ask ourselves:

 - Press and hold the button for seven seconds, which will turn on the descaling mode.

 - At this point, the light should start blinking rapidly.
 This means you have 45 seconds to start the descaling process.
 Otherwise, the machine will go back to the brewing program.

 - To actually start the descaling program, turn the lever to the “locked” position and push the button.

-- Once descaling is over, empty and rinse the water tank, drip tray and cup support.
+- Once the descaling is over, empty and rinse the water tank, drip tray, and cup support.

 - Refill the water tank with clean water and put it back in place.

 - Push the button to rinse the machine.

 - Once done, let your Nespresso dry for about 10 minutes before using it again.

 Don’t forget that your Nespresso milk frother needs cleaning too, or it will malfunction or even stop working!